IRAC Warm Image Features and Caveats

 Sometimes an energetic plasma cloud from the Sun is hitting Spitzer, making the data taken during those periods next to useless due to a very large amount of cosmic ray hit pixels and subsequent column pulldown.

 Mitigation: One can try to throw away the worst hit frames and try to make a mosaic out of the (C)BCDs.
 One can then judge from the final mosaic whether the data are usable or not.
-The Spitzer Science Center Helpdesk should be contacted if the data are useless (within two months of the observation) so that a reobservation can be arranged.

 An example of CBCD data with lots of cosmic ray hits and column pulldown.
 The image is shown in "Histogram Equalization" scale/contrast, and most of the small bright patches are cosmic rays.
 The fuzzy, extended object near the upper right corner is an astronomical object.
 The column pulldown residuals show up as bright vertical lines.